Project Number # 1109

 Project Leader: Daniel Deere

-This project will draw together and present current best practice, note recent innovations, highlight current research and development activities and predict future research priorities.
-The guidance produced will provide worked examples and recommendations of good practice catchment assessment and sanitary survey methods that make appropriate use of modern technologies and that meet contemporary needs.
-The final guidance produced will help guide the water sector in its conduct of catchment assessments and observational monitoring under the ADWG Framework and for establishing treatment requirements under HBT approaches.
+Water Research Australia’s Good Practice Guide to Sanitary Surveys and Operational Monitoring to Support the Assessment and Management of Drinking Water Catchments (the Guide) has drawn together and presented current best practice, noted recent innovations, highlighted current research and development activities and predicted future research priorities.
+The Guide provides worked examples and recommendations of good practice source water sanitary survey methods that make appropriate use of modern technologies and that meet contemporary needs.
+This helps guide the water sector in its conduct of catchment assessments and observational monitoring under the ADWG Framework and for establishing treatment requirements under HBT approaches.

 The Guide provides valuable support for water utilities looking for consistency in the delivery of sanitary surveys as part of their source water assessments to support HBT and other risk assessment objectives.
 The Guide has been developed based on extensive review of literature and practical case studies, sector-wide workshops and consultation processes, and major contributions from water utilities, catchment management authorities, health authorities, academics and technical consultants.
 As such it represents a community of practice consensus position from across the WaterRA membership.